 Sadly, for many couples, starting a family is not plain sailing.
-However, it's possible to hide the "My Children" menu from individuals without any children, so that only existing parents will see that menu option.
+However, it's possible to demonstrate sensitivity by hiding the "My Children" menu from individuals without any children, so that only existing parents will see that menu option.

 8. Review your policies

-Launching My ChurchSuite is a perfect opportunity to review and update your church's Data Protection policy.
+Launching My ChurchSuite is a perfect opportunity to review and update your church's Data Protection Policy.
 Yes, I saw you roll your eyes when you read that last sentence!
 I know, we have enough policies and procedures to think about in churches.
-In my own church we were especially lapse in this regard for a long time.
+In my church, we especially lapsed in this regard for a long time.
 However, it doesn't need to be as complex as many think it should be or try to make it.

-While Data Protection legislation covers more than just your database (i.e. it covers email systems, files on computers, phones, tablets, paper documents etc), it's important that your policy reflects the extent of the data that you hold about individuals and the purpose for which that data is used.
-Your policy will also outline an overview of who has access to people's data and how that data is maintained, and should include mention of your use of ChurchSuite and My ChurchSuite.
+While Data Protection law covers more than just your database (i.e. it covers email systems, files on computers, phones, tablets, paper documents etc), your policy must reflect the extent of the data that you hold about individuals and the purpose for which that data is used.
+Your policy will also outline an overview of who has access to people's data and how that data is maintained and should include mention of your use of ChurchSuite and My ChurchSuite.

 If you need help with your policy, you could try reaching out to others, e.g.

 - The ICO (Information Commissioner's Office) website.
-They also have a GDPR reform section, that has comprehensive coverage of GDPR with regular updates as each consultation takes place.
+They also have a GDPR section, that has comprehensive coverage of GDPR with regular updates as each consultation takes place

 - Your local UCAN Administrator's network

-- Legal/professional advise from a Data Protection and/or charity expert - you may have people in your church who can help, or you may need to instruct someone professionally to advise your church.
-There are some great charity/governance consultants our there that will provide guidance to trustees and church teams.
+- Legal/professional advice from a Data Protection and/or charity expert - you may have people in your church who can help, or you may need to instruct someone professionally to advise your church.
+There are some great charity/governance consultants out there that will guide trustees and church teams

 - Overseers or the governing body for your church's affiliation, denomination or stream